“Hope for the best, plan for the worst.”

 So, how do you break out of this paralysis – this reactive, counterproductive state that leads to constant rework but little progress?

 You work to understand why, when and where your users are accessing the content you are creating, and you apply that lend to your design process.
 You take this knowledge into account before creating your content.

 Not all learning content you have produced needs to be converted to mobile.
-You will need to assess the value of the content, and the reason for it to be converted, before pushing the “publish to mobile” button.
+You will need to assess the value of the content, and the reason for it to be saved, before pushing the “publish to mobile” button.
 Ask yourself, “Does this material need to be accessed with a mobile device?”
 If you hesitate, ax it.
 If you are still unsure, then talk with a mobile learning strategist.
 Don’t carry dead weight.

 See this as an opportunity to assess all your learning content in converting to mobile.
-It’s an awful feeling to later notice that your training materials are problematic when your sales suffer and your products sit on the shelf.
+It’s an awful feeling to notice later that your training materials are problematic when your sales suffer and your products sit on the shelf.